 Photo by Neil Donaldson Photography and courtesy of @ChateauRobles and @AgapeLuxuryPropertyRentals

-Let us introduce you to boutique hotel The Piccolo.
+Let us introduce you to the boutique hotel The Piccolo.
 At $499 a night, the 730 sqft Sommelier’s Suite features one king bedroom and walking distance to the most gorgeous town square with plenty of award-winning chefs.
 Cute, right?
 If you still prefer boutique, jaunt over to the Hotel Cheval, featuring a luxury room for over $500.
 Time to remove yourself from the hustle and bustle of Paso Robles’ town square?
 Find yourself at CaliPaso Winery and Villa.
 With seven guest suites available, the Winemakers Residence will be your speed.
-With two king bedrooms, a hot tub and large living room amongst a backdrop of vineyards, you’ll feel like you’ve gone to Europe.
+With two king bedrooms, a hot tub, and a large living room amongst a backdrop of vineyards, you’ll feel like you’ve gone to Europe.
 Drumroll, please.
 For the most expensive nightly property in SLO CAL, you’ll check in at $12,500 a night.
 The 29,000 sqft residence of JUSTIN Winery founder Justin Baldwin sits on a hilltop with four bedrooms and rare art.
-But it gets better; a private chef-in-residence, housekeeper and private concierge will attend to your every need.
+But it gets better; a private chef-in-residence, housekeeper, and private concierge will attend to your every need.
 Isn’t that a deal?

-Photo Courtesy of @AvantStay
+Photo Courtesy: @AvantStay

 Hotel San Luis Obispo has a secret.
 It’s a gem called the Morro Suite.
 At 800 sqft, this king indoor-outdoor suite is one to remember at over $1,000 a night.
 On-site, you’ll find two restaurants and a spa.
 Meanwhile, at a similar price point on the other side of downtown is Hotel Cerro.
 Check out a 900 sqft king bed penthouse loft with a dining table for six.
 Let’s take you to the outskirts of SLO, to maybe one of the most stunning views you’ll find of the Nine Sisters mountain range.
-You'll enjoy panorama views of the Los Osos Valley (visit in the spring, and you will honestly never leave).
+You'll enjoy panoramic views of the Los Osos Valley (visit in the spring, and you will honestly never leave).
 The Skyhouse is set on a 600-acre organic, grass-fed ranch for beef and subtropical fruits (and we hear you get a basket of fruit when you check-in.
 Check in to this 4,000 sqft house with 15 of your closest for a dream getaway in the clouds.